 Bayonne has taken the lead in establishing adult-use cannabis regulations while many other towns debate, and others come out against allowing sales.

-The Council had sought the ordinance since before legalization was signed into law on February 22nd at their meetings in February and January.
+The Bayonne Council had sought to pass the ordinance since before legalization was signed into law on February 22nd at their meetings earlier in February and January.
 They were waiting for Murphy to sign legalization into law.

 The law, which passed unanimously, allows two retailers, one processing facility, and one cultivation facility in Bayonne.